truecharts/public/charts/enterprise/blocky/docs/setup-guide.md

 need to ensure your loadbalancer IP address is set and won't change.

 You need to configure the devices on your network to use the static IP address configured above.
-This can be done per device or by changing the DHCP or DNS settings on your router. or by changing the DHCP settings on your router.
+This can be done per device or by changing the DHCP or DNS settings on your router.

 ## k8s-Gateway Configuration